 1. Size of the Board

 The maximum number of Board seats has been established at 25 by the Bylaws of the Company.
 The Board presently has 13 members.
 It is the sense of the Board that this is the appropriate size for the Board at the present time.
-However, the Board will consider recommending to the shareholders that the number of Board seats be increased or decreased if appropriate in the future.
+However, the Board will consider increasing or decreasing the number of Board seats if appropriate in the future.
 The Company also has a number of Emeritus directors at present who may attend meetings but who do not vote.
 The Board does not have a policy limiting the number of Emeritus directors.

 2. Mix of Management and Independent Directors